 Early morning prayer for revival

 The prayer meetings went on until sometime in the winter and we gradually dwindled and the meetings stopped or happened with less regularity, but man, I really knew and believed I’d see revival hit Canada.
-I’d grown even more tired of the normal churchianity, and it wasn’t uncommon for me to sleep in on Sundays at this point, but be up around 5:20am to head to Eastern before school started—please note I’m a night person!
-My memory recalls late night prayer meetings on Friday nights well into the a.m. hours at a certain family’s house.
-Everything about church where all you do is go to church, hear a sermon, and live your life and you’ll go to heaven or get raptured-whichever came first—no longer appealed to me and I didn’t and still don’t understand others who are satisfied with pew-warm-ianity.2
+I’d grown even more tired of the normal churchianity, and it wasn’t uncommon for me to sleep in on Sundays at this point, but be up around 5:20 am to head to Eastern before school started—please note I’m a night person!
+My memory recalls late-night prayer meetings on Friday nights well into the a.m. hours at a certain family’s house.
+Everything about church where all you do is go to church, hear a sermon, and live your life and you’ll go to heaven or get raptured-whichever came first—no longer appealed to me and I didn’t and still don’t understand others who are satisfied with the spectator sport of pew-warm-ianity.

 The fall of 2001 would be when I started at FIRE and got messed up even more (in mostly good ways, I’d hope!), never to be the same again–not the least of which was influenced by living in the Florida Panhandle during the Sept 11th attacks, but I will end this entry on that note, and hopefully write only one more post on how I felt called to the mission field and devote hopefully only one part to both Holland and Peru, but if not, you’ve been warned there’s at least one more part to this series on my testimony.